Shepperton: Shepperton Studios

 Shepperton Studios is home to a multi-disciplinary film production facility from on-set, through to television and various forms of animation.
 This also acts as a base for on-location film work for television dramas in the South East and in films, for instance for productions partly shot in the Burnham Beeches woods less than 10 mi away.
 These adjoin Shepperton Green, in the now negligible village of Littleton.
 In the 1930s its Littleton manor's core, which covered 60 acres was converted into film production lots.
-This was reduced to 20 acres in 1973.
 Works produced or shot wholly or in part on its 15 stages, other lots or in its extensive animation facilities since the new millennium include: